komarserjio/notejam/contribute.rst

 Application should support internationalization.
 All source texts are available in the language files.
-Feel free to convert to any format that suits your framework.
+Feel free to convert to any format that suits your application.

 ----------
 Unit tests